seregazhuk/seregazhuk.github.io_old/_posts/2018-03-19-fast-webscraping-with-reactphp-limiting-requests.md

 }
 {% endhighlight %}

 And we are done.
 All the *limiting concurrency* logic is hidden from us and is handled by the queue.
-Now, to scrap the pages with only 10 concurrent requests at a time we should call the `Parser` like this:
+Now, to scrap the pages with only 10 concurrent requests at a time we should call the `Scraper` like this:

 {% highlight php %}
 <?php